cse110-fall22-group37/cse110-fall22-group37/__tests__/E2E/manualsScriptsE2E.md

    - Describe: A nice vegan place for vagan food.
    - Tags: Vegan, Chinese
    - Click "Save Restaurant"
+4. Verify all three entries visible
-4. Sort and verify by vegan
+5. Sort and verify by vegan
-5. Sort and verify by vegan and chinese
+6. Sort and verify by vegan and chinese
-6. Sort and verify by vegan, chinese and kids
+7. Sort and verify by vegan, chinese and kids

 ## Search
 ## Sort